vaakash/aakash-web/docs/shortcoder/shortcode-parameters.md

 ### Custom fields

 With this shortcode parameter, the custom field value will be replaced.
 Example: If the parameter is `$$custom_field:color$$`, then this parameter will be replaced with the post's custom field value of of name "color".

+Note: Custom field values are sanitized by default before being used in shortcode content.
+If you need the full custom field value as-is, including HTML or JavaScript, you can disable sanitization in the Shortcoder general settings.